Sagittaria cuneata: Description

-Conservation status in the United States
+Distribution and habitat

+It is native to much of North America, including most of Canada (every province and territory except Nunavut) as well as the western and northeastern United States (New England, Great Lakes, Great Plains, Rocky Mountain, Great Basin and Pacific Coast states; including Alaska but not Hawaii).

+Ecology

+Muskrat and beavers store them in large caches.

+Conservation

 It is listed as endangered in Connecticut and New Jersey.
 It is listed as threatened in Massachusetts, New Hampshire, and Ohio.

-Native American ethnobotany
+Uses

 The Cheyenne give dried leaves to horses for urinary troubles and for a sore mouth.
 The Klamath use the rootstocks as food.
 The Menominee string the dried, boiled, sliced potatoes together for winter use.
 The Ojibwe eat the corms for indigestion, and also as a food, eaten boiled fresh, dried or candied with maple sugar.
-Muskrat and beavers store them in large caches, which they have learned to recognize and appropriate.
+They would sometimes look for caches of this plant made by muskrats or beavers and appropriate them for their own use.
 The Northern Paiute use the roots for food.
-The indigenous people of Montana use eat the tubers raw and boiled.
+The indigenous people of Montana eat the tubers raw and boiled.